kesency/.github/profile/README.md

 ## Services 🛠️
 Our services include:

 * **Web Development**: Our web development team builds custom websites and web applications tailored to the unique needs of our clients.
-We use the latest technologies and frameworks to create fast, responsive, and visually stunning web experiences. 🌐
+We use the latest technologies and frameworks to create responsive and visually stunning web experiences. 🌐

 * **Mobile Application Development**: Our mobile development team creates custom mobile applications for iOS and Android platforms.
 We have experience with a wide range of mobile technologies and frameworks, and we work closely with our clients to create apps that are engaging, user-friendly, and intuitive. 📱